-DESIGNATION PURPOSE BUILDING TYPE & HEIGHT USES MAXIMUM BASE DENSITY MAXIMUM BONUS DENSITY RMF-1 Multi-Family (Low Rise Ground-Oriented) To provide ground- oriented housing in a variety of forms.
-Townhouses, row homes, stacked townhouses 4 storeys and 45 ft.
-Multi-unit residential 1.0 FSR A density bonus of up to 0.45 FSR may be considered when public benefits are provided.
-RMF-2 Multi-Family (Low Rise Apartment) To provide quality low-density multi- unit housing with a mix of unit sizes and a focus on creating attractive and active streets.
-Low-rise apartment 4 storeys and 45 ft.
+DESIGNATION PURPOSE BUILDING TYPE & HEIGHT USES MAXIMUM BASE DENSITY MAXIMUM BONUS DENSITY RMF-1 Residential Multiple Family (Low-Rise) To provide quality low-density multi-unit housing with a mix of unit sizes and a focus on creating attractive and active streets.
+Ground-oriented housing, low-rise apartment.
+Up to 4 storeys and 14 m.
 Multi-unit residential 1.0 FSR A density bonus of up to 0.75 FSR may be considered when public benefits are provided.
-RMF-3 Multi-Family (Medium Rise) To provide quality multi-unit housing.
-Similar in scale and character to RMF- 2 but allowing for moderately higher- density development options.
-Mid-rise buildings 6 storeys and 65 ft.
+RMF-2 Residential Multiple Family (Mid-Rise) To provide quality multi-unit housing with a mix of unit sizes and a focus on creating attractive and active streets.
+Mid-rise buildings.
+Up to 6 storeys and 20 m.
 Multi-unit residential 1.0 FSR A density bonus of up to 2.0 FSR may be considered when public benefits are provided.
-RMF-4 Multi-Family (High Rise) To provide well- designed high density development in select locations near the U Hill Village.
-Mid-rise and high- rise buildings 18 storeys and 185 ft.
+RMF-3 Residential Multiple Family (High-Rise) To provide well-designed high density development in select locations.
+Mid-rise to high-rise buildings.
+Up to 18 storeys and 56 m.
 Multi-unit residential 1.25 FSR A density bonus of up to 2.75 FSR may be considered when public benefits are provided.
+RMF-3V Residential Multiple Family (Variable) To provide well-designed high density development in select locations dependent on lot consolidation.
+Mid-rise to high-rise buildings.
+Up to 6 storeys and 20 m if the lot size is less than 3,500 m2.
+Up to 18 storeys and 56 m if the lot size is 3,500 m2 or larger.
+Multi-unit residential 1.25 FSR A density bonus of up to 1.75 FSR may be considered when public benefits are provided and the lot size is less than 3,500 m 2 .
+A density bonus of up to 2.75 FSR may be considered when public benefits are provided and the lot size is 3,500 m 2 or larger.